Persistent Lyme Disease Mechanisms

 - Autonomic variability may amplify nervous system sensitization.

-- Regulatory instability may worsen fatigue and cognitive fluctuation.
+- Regulatory instability may worsen fatigue.

 Clinical Perspective